-A more general-purpose approach to authorship and profiling would be to generate something akin to document embeddings~\cite{gomez2018document}.
+A more general-purpose approach to authorship would be to generate representations akin to document embeddings~\cite{gomez2018document}.
 Embeddings can extract meaning from textual speech by analyzing content and style, frequently ignoring contextual external information.
-These embeddings form a numerical representation of any given chunk of text, that can later be analysed with any appropriate method.
-Modern document embeddings can be extracted thanks to developments in Natural Language Processing (NLP), through the likes of pre-trained BERT~\cite{devlin2018bert}.
-Transformers, and by extension their embeddings, have meant a breakthrough in text analysis and solved similar difficult open-ended problems.
+These embeddings are a numerical representation of any given document that can be analysed with any appropriate method.
+Modern document embeddings can be extracted thanks to developments in Natural Language Processing (NLP), through the likes of pre-trained BERT~\cite{Devlin2018Oct}.
+Transformers have meant a breakthrough in text analysis and solved similar open-ended problems.
 In particular, for this authorship task, our interest is in encoders.
-For instance, BERT can be combined with textual features to improve results~\cite{fabien2020bertaa}, generating tokens to classify which author would have written it~\cite{barlas2020cross} or mixing pooling techniques to merge the embeddings of several documents to profile the author~\cite{huertas2021profiling}.
+For instance, BERT can be combined with text-based features to improve results~\cite{fabien2020bertaa}, generating tokens to classify which author would have written it~\cite{barlas2020cross} or mixing pooling techniques to merge the embeddings of several documents to profile the author~\cite{huertas2021profiling}.

 Following these approaches, we aim to take authorship analysis a step further with a concept called \textbf{authorship embeddings}.
 We present a Pretrained Authorship Representation Transformer (PART)\footnote{Code repository: \href{https://github.com/jahuerta92/authorship-embeddings}{https://github.com/jahuerta92/authorship-embeddings}} with style characterization capabilities to include general features of speech from authors, allowing to represent a concrete author style with a numerical vector.
-Our PART embedding generation can be used to project words, sentences and documents into a contextually and content-aware hyper-space.
+Our PART embedding generation can be used to project words, sentences and documents into a contextually and style-aware hyper-space.
 We aim to achieve the same for authorship.

 A suitable method to build representations is contrastive learning.
 It has been used in other information modalities such as image or audio to great success and recently, it has seen much use with CLIP~\cite{radford2021learning}.
 This work is able to align the embeddings of images with their annotated text, which is a similar task to our own.
 By contrasting a document embedding with another document embedding of the same author, the remaining representation will be aligned towards the author and not the contents of the document.
 A conceptual representation of our approach can be found in Fig.~\ref{fig:summary}.